-Instead we have an estimated 1 million people experiencing symptoms of Long Covid here in the UK, with 376,000 people still suffering from symptoms a year after their initial infection (this being people from the first wave – and with new cases every single day this number will continue to rise).
+Instead we have an estimated 1.3 million people experiencing symptoms of Long Covid here in the UK, with 554,000 people still suffering from symptoms a year after their initial infection (this being people from the first wave – and with new cases every single day this number will continue to rise).
 And even more worrying is that we continue to talk as if children are immune to the more severe effects of Covid, and yet they are also suffering from Long Covid too.
-Yet we’re sending them to school, primary aged kids without masks, and unlike adults they aren’t being vaccinated.
+Yet we’re sending them to school, primary aged kids without masks, and the government has only just announced they are going to roll out the vaccine for 5-11 year olds in a “non-urgent” fashion.
 It’s hard enough being this ill as an adult, but the thought of losing your childhood to Long Covid?
 That’s just devastating.

 But they’re setting up Long Covid Clinics, I hear you say.
 “Whoo hoo” (she says, sarcastically).
 But it’s very hard to imagine that they will be any better than the ME Clinics that focused heavily on Cognitive Behavioural Therapy (CBT) which ignores the very physical symptoms beind experiences, and Graded Exercise Therapy (GET) which has been disastrous for so many, leaving them more debilitated than they were at the start.
-In fact the NICE guidelines have finally agreed to remove GET from ME/CFS treatment, yet its proponents are massively pushing for it to be used in Long Covid treatment.
-Because woe betide medical professionals actually listen to the lived experiences of the patients!
+In fact even when the NICE guidelines were finally updated to removed GET in the treatment for ME, its proponents are massively pushing for it to be used in Long Covid treatment.
+Because woe betide medical professionals actually listen to the lived experiences of the patients.

 The impact of post viral illness goes way beyond the symptoms